 Nurses’ leader and International Brigader,

 With her mother’s early death, as one of seven children, she was forced to leave Abertillery for England.
-Initially she worked as a nanny for Sutcliffe-Bartlett, the Reading Labour MP, but also fitted in selling the Daily Worker to the local railwaymen.
+Initially she worked as a nanny for the local Labour MP, but also fitted in selling the Daily Worker to the local railwaymen.

 At the outbreak of the Spanish Civil War she volunteered to nurse, and was "elected" Matron at Granen hospital, caring for many anti-fascist German soldiers in the Thaelmann Centuria.
 The International Brigader, Michael Livesey, died in her - arms a memory she never forgot.
 Later, she was herself drafted into the International Brigade.

 On her return she married Dr Kenneth Sinclair-Loutit, who she had met in Spain, where he was the medical unit's administrator They lived at 12 Great Ormond Street.
 Loutit was elected as a “unity front” Councillor prior to the War for Holborn, London.
 Her involvement as sub editor of Nursing Illustrated led her to establish a nurses union (The National Nurses Association).
 This was a consciously progressive union for nurses in direct competition with the reactionary (Royal) College of Nursing.
 The RCN and hospital managers attacked her as “not being a registered nurse” or “paid by Moscow”, during the late 1930s.
 With the help of Communist Party nurses such as Nancy Blackburn (Zinkin), the Association ran a very high profile campaign to highlight the poor pay and conditions of nurses.
 The Association latter amalgamated with NUPE.
 Bryn Roberts, the General Secretary of that union was a native of Abertillery and a man whom Thora admired.